‘Doctor Strange’ Was The Most Okay Movie Of 2016 [Opinion]

 Doctor Strange is especially okay because it predictably follows Marvel’s pattern of releasing their most forgettable films just after their most hyped ones.
 Audiences, fresh from watching the Hulk pulverize Loki, emerge from the movie theater excited to see the next film in the Marvel storyline, even if it’s something as merely okay as Doctor Strange.

 After The Avengers?
-A year-long wait, then Iron Man 3 because what the American people needed to spend their American dollars on was Tony Stark trading banter with a ten-year-old then trashing all of his suits only to be retconned by Avengers: Age of Ultron.
+A year-long wait, then Iron Man 3 because what the American people needed to spend their American dollars on was Tony Stark trading banter with a 10-year-old then trashing all of his suits only to be retconned by Avengers: Age of Ultron.
 Avengers: Age of Ultron was followed by Ant-Man, itself the most okay movie of 2015.

 The Marvel movie preceding Doctor Strange?
 The billion-dollar smorgasbord Captain America: Civil War.